ibm-cloud-docs/Registry/va_index.md

 {: support}
 {: cli}

-You can review the security of Docker images that are stored in your namespaces in {{site.data.keyword.registrylong_notm}} by using the CLI.
+You can review the security of Docker images that are stored in your namespaces in {{site.data.keyword.registrylong_notm}} by using the command-line interface (CLI).

 1. List the images in your {{site.data.keyword.cloud_notm}} account.
 A list of all images is returned, independent of the namespace where they are stored.